Our Client, a large municipal retirement plan system was struggling to complete a system implementation for eight years.

-Enterprise Iron successfully completed the development of an Agile/Scrum-based project management approach.
+Enterprise Iron completed the development of an Agile/Scrum-based project management approach.

-We assisted the client with resolution of outstanding data cleansing issues and software defects needed to decommission the legacy system and to end a two-year parallel operations cycle with the replacement system.
+We assisted with the resolution of outstanding data cleansing issues and software defects needed to decommission the legacy system and to end a two-year parallel operations cycle with the replacement system.

-By working closely with client team and replacement system vendor, we reviewed and reprioritized the remaining issues and developed sprint-based approach to improve collaboration and communication.
+By working closely with our client and the replacement system vendor, we reviewed and reprioritized the remaining issues then developed a sprint-based approach to improve collaboration and communication.

-By working with the clients’ executive and project management team, we effectively managed resource conflicts, monitored the project for potential risks and mitigated issues to successfully decommission the legacy system.
+Working with the clients’ Executive and Project Management Team, we managed resource conflicts, monitored the project for potential risks, and mitigated issues to successfully decommission the legacy system.

-All project work was successfully completed on or ahead of schedule and under the planned budget of our client.
+All project work was completed on or ahead of schedule and within the client’s budget.

-Our client was able to decommission the legacy system and end all parallel operations three months ahead of schedule.
+Our Client decommissioned the legacy system and end-all parallel operations three months ahead of schedule.

-In addition to the original SOW and within the original budget, Enterprise Iron was able to assist the client with the development of a sustainable internal PMO team structure for ongoing project and system support.
+In addition to the original SOW and original budget, Enterprise Iron helped this client develop a sustainable internal PMO team structure for ongoing project and system support.